Cookie pusher

 The slang term cookie pusher has been applied to diplomats in general and members of the United States Foreign Service specifically.

 Origin

 The Listserv of the American Dialect Society documents "cookie pusher" as being coined by US diplomat Hugh S. Gibson in 1924.

 Usage mid-century

 The term has been used a number of times throughout the 20th and 21st centuries, sometimes in derogatory form but at other times in the spirit of a pseudonym for American Foreign Service Officers.
-A series of articles in The Christian Science Monitor that ran in February 1950 were subtitled "Alias Cookie Pushers."
+A series of articles in The Christian Science Monitor that ran in February 1950 were subtitled "Alias Cookie Pushers".
 The articles were very laudatory towards the US Foreign Service, talking about the conditions encountered at the time, versus stereotypes of diplomats being "striped pants Cookie Pushers from Harvard."

 Modern usage

-Ivor Evans in Brewer's Dictionary of Phrase and Fable uses the term denoting a junior diplomat who functions as a roving waiter at an official reception, presumably "pushing" appetizers on people who don't really want them.
+Ivor Evans in Brewer's Dictionary of Phrase and Fable uses the term denoting a junior diplomat who functions as a roving waiter at an official reception, presumably "pushing" appetizers on people who do not really want them.